coding-experience-sll/sll-ecommerce/README.md

 # sll-ecommerce
-Generic ecommerce backend built with NodeJS + Express and MongoDB
+Ecommerce backend built with NodeJS + Express and MongoDB